Formfeed-UK/nova-breadcrumbs/README.md

 #### 2.x will introduce Breaking Changes:

 - Will use the Nova 4.19+ Breadcrumbs Vue components
-- No Longer uses resource cards (This gives better UX as the breadcrumbs will be sent via the page props as per the built in ones
+- No Longer uses resource cards (This gives better UX as the breadcrumbs will be sent via the page props as per the built in ones and drops a request)
 - Will intercept the Nova Breadcrumbs via middleware
 - Can no longer have custom CSS (due to using the Nova components)
 - (Potentially) can no longer use the onlyOn{view}, exceptOn{view} etc permissions methods.
 Open to porting these over to the new version if there is a need